PlanktoScope/PlanktoScope/documentation/docs/operation/networking.md

 To change the password of the PlanktoScope's Wi-Fi hotspot away from the default of `copepode`, edit the file at `/etc/hostapd/hostapd.conf.d/30-auth-30-planktoscope-passphrase.conf`.
 For example, you can do this by opening the file editor at <http://planktoscope.local/admin/fs/files/etc/hostapd/hostapd.conf.d/30-auth-30-planktoscope-passphrase.conf> .
 To apply your changes, restart the PlanktoScope.

 To revert your changes back to the default password, we recommend deleting the file at `/var/lib/overlays/overrides/etc/hostapd/hostapd.conf.d/30-auth-30-planktoscope-passphrase.conf`.
 For example, you can do this in the file browser at <http://planktoscope.local/admin/fs/files/var/lib/overlays/overrides/etc/hostapd/hostapd.conf.d/> .
+Then restart the PlanktoScope immediately.

 ### Disable the Wi-Fi hotspot